Beretta APX

 The Beretta APX is a family of polymer-framed, modular, striker-fired semi-automatic pistols designed and produced by Beretta.
 The series began in 2016, starting with the full-size standard model.
-The size of the line has grown, with the design branching off into law enforcement, concealed carry and competition-targeted models.
+The line includes compact, concealed carry, and competition models.
+Most APX models have a decocker pin, preventing the need to dryfire when disassembling.
+The improved APX A1 series was introduced in 2022.

 History

+APX (aka APX A0)

 Designed largely for the U.S. Armed Forces' XM17 Modular Handgun System competition.
 Beretta had offered to provide their M9A3 model at a reduced price as a continuance of M9 procurement program, but were informed that the changes to the M9A3 were so significant that it fell outside the scope of an Engineering Change Proposal (ECP), and that the United States Department of Defense preferred to go through a new procurement instead.

-Should the Beretta APX have won the MHS competition it would have been manufactured in the Beretta factory in Gallatin, Tennessee.
-Beretta maintains administrative offices at the location of the first factory in Accokeek, Maryland, but moved the factory due to the Maryland Legislation posture of unfriendliness to firearms makers, dealers, and owners.
+If the Beretta APX had won the MHS competition, it would have been manufactured in the Beretta factory in Gallatin, Tennessee.

-On February 28, 2017, Beretta USA announced the APX availability for the US civilian market starting on April 15, 2017.
+The Army Times reported on January 19, 2017 that the winner of the MHS competition was the SIG-Sauer P320, but the APX performed well, passing every test in the competition.
+According to Beretta, the pistol can withstand a 45,000-round firing schedule with 5,000 rounds between stoppages.
+Soon after, on February 28, 2017, Beretta USA announced the APX availability for the US civilian market starting on April 15, 2017.

 In 2018, three variants of the APX were announced: the APX Centurion, with a slightly smaller frame, slide and barrel, and the APX Compact, with a subcompact-sized frame, slide and barrel, and the APX Combat, with a threaded barrel and a mounting plate for optics on the slide.
+Beretta started selling frames with and without finger grooves in black, olive green, flat dark earth (FDE), and grey.